krompirov/general-assembly-projects/Capstone/README.md

 # Detecting negative attentional states in pilots

 DATASET:
 Please download at: https://www.kaggle.com/c/reducing-commercial-aviation-fatalities/data

 Only train.csv is required for this repo.

+## Libraries required

+biosspy

+NeuroKit2

+Pywt

+tsfresh

 ## Introduction
 In aviation, operational safety is of paramount importance.
 For any activity in aviation you can think of, there probably exists a safety manual for it.
 Maintaining the highest levels of safety requires everyone to constantly be at the top of their game.
 However, it is also a fact that air crew are only human, and sometimes, fatigue and long hours of work could cause unintentional lapses in safety standards.
 The very unfortunate [2002 Uberlingen mid-air collision](https://www.skybrary.aero/index.php/T154_/_B752,_en-route,_Uberlingen_Germany,_2002) involving 2 aircraft was an example of how a distracted Air Traffic Controller failed to ensure the proper safety standards in maintaining aircraft separation.
 Pilots, too, are not exempt from such situations.
 That is why a robust system of having 1-2 extra co-pilots rotating exists, to prevent fatigue from affecting safety standards.